 28 September 2015: Australia’s coastal councils have called on the Turnbull Government to lead a national collaborative effort to reduce the risk of shark attacks.
 Barry Sammels, the Chair of the Australian Coastal Councils Association, said there is an urgent need to identify effective strategies to reduce death and injury from shark attack and to … Continue reading National Leadership needed on Shark Threat

 The NSW government has commenced a shark-monitoring program to reduce the risk of shark attacks on the NSW north coast.
 The $250,000 program involves on-water surveillance by the Department of Primary Industries and CSIRO together with a public education campaign.
-Continue reading $250,000 NSW Shark Monitoring Program Gets Underway
+Following a recent spate of 12 shark-related incidents in the north coast region, including two … Continue reading $250,000 NSW Shark Monitoring Program Gets Underway

 A new book written by an American geologist and an Irish professor of coastal studies argues that the world’s beaches are at risk of extinction.
-Continue reading Are the world’s beaches at risk of extinction?
+‘The Last Beach’, by Orrin Pilkey, a geologist at Duke University in the US, and J. Andrew G. Cooper, a professor of coastal studies at the University of Ulster, in … Continue reading Are the world’s beaches at risk of extinction?